tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 SR allows a headend node to steer packets onto specific SR paths using a Segment Routing Policy (SR Policy).
-The SR policy supports various optimization objectives and constraints and can be used to steer slice aggregate trafffic in the SR network.
+The SR policy supports various optimization objectives and constraints and can be used to steer Slice-Flow Aggregate traffic in the SR network.

 The SR policy can be instantiated with or without the IGP Flexible Algorithm (Flex-Algorithm) feature.
-It may be possible to dedicate a single SR Flex-Algorithm to compute and instantiate SR paths for one slice aggregate traffic.
-In this case, the SR Flex-Algorithm computed paths and Flex-Algorithm SR SIDs are not shared by other slice aggregates traffic.
-However, to allow for better scale, it may be desirable for multiple slice aggregates traffic to share the same SR Flex-Algorithm computed paths and SIDs.
-Further details on how the slice policy modes presented in this document can be realized in an SR network are discussed in {{!I-D.bestbar-spring-scalable-ns}}, and
+It may be possible to dedicate a single SR Flex-Algorithm to compute and instantiate SR paths for one Slice-Flow Aggregate traffic.
+In this case, the SR Flex-Algorithm computed paths and Flex-Algorithm SR SIDs are not shared by other Slice-Flow Aggregates traffic.
+However, to allow for better scale, it may be desirable for multiple Slice-Flow Aggregates traffic to share the same SR Flex-Algorithm computed paths and SIDs.
+Further details on how the NRP modes presented in this document can be realized in an SR network are discussed in {{!I-D.bestbar-spring-scalable-ns}}, and
 {{!I-D.bestbar-lsr-spring-sa}}.

-# Slice Policy Protocol Extensions
+# Network Resource Partition Protocol Extensions

-Routing protocols may need to be extended to carry additional per slice aggregate link state.
+Routing protocols may need to be extended to carry additional per NRP link state.
 For example, {{!RFC5305}}, {{!RFC3630}}, and {{!RFC7752}} are ISIS, OSPF, and BGP protocol extensions to exchange network link state information to allow ingress TE routers and PCE(s) to do proper path placement in the network.
 The extensions required to support network slicing may be defined in other documents, and are outside the scope of this document.

-The instantiation of a slice policy may need to be automated.
-Multiple options are possible to facilitate automation of distribution of a slice policy to capable devices.
+The instantiation of a NRP Policy may need to be automated.
+Multiple options are possible to facilitate automation of distribution of a NRP Policy to capable devices.

-For example, a YANG data model for the slice policy may be supported on network devices and controllers.
+For example, a YANG data model for the NRP Policy may be supported on network devices and controllers.
 A suitable transport (e.g., NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gRPC) may be used to enable configuration and retrieval of state information for slice policies on network devices.
-The slice policy YANG data model is outside the scope of this document, and is defined in {{!I-D.bestbar-teas-yang-slice-policy}}.
+The NRP Policy YANG data model is outside the scope of this document, and is defined in {{!I-D.bestbar-teas-yang-slice-policy}}.

 # IANA Considerations